 On February 15, 2022, the Company and the Director Defendants (Marc Schessel, Steven Wallitt, Charles Miller and Robert Christie) entered into a stipulation of settlement (subject to Court approval) with the shareholder derivative plaintiffs to settle the Consolidated Derivative Action as well as the Zarins action.
 Under the terms of the settlement, (i) the insurers for the Director Defendants will make a cash payment to legal counsel for the shareholder derivative Plaintiffs to cover their legal fees and (ii) the Company will adopt certain corporate governance reforms within 60 days of court approval of the settlement, in exchange for which all parties will be released from all claims related to the derivative class action litigation.
 The settlement resolves all claims asserted against the defendants without any admission, concession or finding of any fault, liability or wrongdoing by the Company or any defendant.
-By order dated March 25, 2022, the Court granted preliminary approval of the derivative settlement and scheduled the final settlement hearing for June 29, 2022.
+By order dated March 25, 2022, the Court granted preliminary approval of the derivative settlement.
+On June 29, 2022, the Court held a settlement hearing and approved the Stipulation of Settlement.